 Steve’s a real pro when it comes to formulating dog food.
 He created the first commercially available raw food diet in the U.S. more than 20 years ago.
 Today he maintains the largest nutrition database in the world for dogs – over 6,000 pages!
 Steve’s database is a virtual treasure trove... it includes AAFCO, FEDIAF, NRC, Ancestral and USDA nutrition information.

-The Meal Mix system that we created together provides a way for you to know exactly:
+The two-part Recipe Creator and Meal Mix system that we created together provides a way for you to know exactly:

 - Which ingredients to choose